alexle/alexle.github.com/posts/pearl_street_mile.markdown

 <p>
 <img class="pure-img center" src="/static/pearl_street_mile_alex_le.jpg" alt="pearl street mile alex le" />
-<div class="separator">Photo credit to my coworker.
-Short shorts rule!</div>
+<div class="separator">Photo by Coworker | Look at those shorts!</div>
 </p>

-My coworker yells 'Run faster!', but I don't hear him or anyone else around me.
+My coworker yells 'Run faster!' but I don't hear him or anyone else around me.
 My vision has tunneled and all I can manage to see is the girl I've been trying to catch the entire race (I don't catch her).
 An old man blows by me, but my mind is probably playing tricks on me (he was 61 years old).

 I must have blacked out because I don't remember anything else.
 I cross the finish and my watch shockingly shows [**5:42**][3].
 Smashed my PR, yes!